kaikanwu/bob2anki/README.md

 Testing:
-- Basic translate.
+- Basic translation.
-- Add to anki, include specific desk.
+- Add to anki, and specify the deck name.
 - Support DeekSeek API.

 Not yet: